peterstieg/100-days-of-code/log.md

 **Today's Progress**:
 A, **FreeCodeCamp**: Continued going through the basic JavaScript code challenges.
-B, **Coding**: Finally researched and understood multidimensional arrays, global and local variables and - last but not - the RETURN function after using them haphazardly for years.
-Thank you FreeCodeCamp.
+B, **Coding**: Finally researched and understood multidimensional arrays, global and local variables and - last but not least - the RETURN function after using them haphazardly for years.
+Thank you FreeCodeCamp!

 **Thoughts:** Trust the process.